RulaAbuHasna/AI-Diff-Reviewer/README.md

 # Diff Reviewer

-A command-line tool that provides automated code reviews for your pull requests using both static analysis and AI-powered feedback.
+A command-line tool that provides automated code reviews for your git diff changes using both static analysis and AI-powered feedback.

 ## Features